15 – 25 November 1969

 Conrad and Bean remembered the Apollo 11 episode when some excess oxygen left in the connecting tunnel deflected them 6.4 kilometres away from their target.
 They had to do better, in fact they had to be perfect to land beside the Surveyor spacecraft, though before the mission they were advised to avoid drawing too much attention to landing beside the Surveyor in case they landed too far away to be able to walk to it.

-Intrepid hangs above the lunar surface, just before its descent to the surface.
+Intrepid hangs above the lunar surface, just before its descent.

 Intrepid flew across the desolate moonscape.
 All Conrad could see was a jumbled mass of similar shadows and craters in the panorama of the landing area spread in the window before him.
 How could they possibly pick out a particular crater in the time available?
 Remembering the trouble the experts had locating the Apollo 11 landing point, Conrad felt apprehensive about finding a speck, the Surveyor spacecraft and its particular crater, buried among these thousands of look-alikes.